 Participation in Work-Based Learning offers an effective and appropriate vehicle for employers to help build and retain their future workforce.
-Employers report increasing mismatch between the skills required for entry into their industry and those of the emerging workforce.
-By opening their place of business to students or other learners and providing high-value Work-Based Learning opportunities, employers can benefit from productive student work or gain a new perspective on an issue or a problem.
+Employers report an increasing mismatch between the skills required for entry into their industry and those of the emerging workforce.
+By opening their place of business to students and providing high-value Work-Based Learning opportunities, employers can benefit from productive student work and gain new perspectives.
 Employers can observe potential future employees in a “long-term interview” context and participate in shaping their future workforce.
 Students or other learners also provide access to a customer resource and point of view.

 An employer’s existing workforce benefits from more productive and engaged employees and from the opportunity to offer leadership and supervisory skills development to its current workers.
 Participation provides an opportunity for companies to support local schools and help develop a highly skilled and productive future workforce.
 It builds awareness in the community of the employer’s role in the local economy and offers a public relations benefit.

 There are many ways in which you can partner with us.
 While in-person employer involvement in each of the following activities is critical to our success, employer partners are not expected to participate in all activities.
 Work Experience Coordinators will work with you to help select the activities that make the most sense for your business.

 Here are some options to consider when submitting an industry partner pledge:

 - Serve on an Industry Advisory Group- Help us map the skills needed for high demand occupations in your industry

 - Provide Work-Based Learning opportunities for students.
 These may include:

 - Guest Speaker – A group of students/learners listen to a presentation to learn about the speaker’s organization, careers and industry and ask questions to help them consider whether they might like to pursue an opportunity in the industry.

 - Career Day – Business partners from a variety of companies come together at a school to share information about their company, their job and the education and skills required for success in careers in the industry.